Emergency Medical Responder Certification Course

 Course Cost

-Maximum course cost is $650.
-Tuition includes text book and online access.
+The maximum course cost is $650.
+Tuition includes textbook and online access.
 Tuition does not include testing ($60), licensing ($64), and background check fees ($40) required to obtain certification. certification.

 A line of credit option is also available through “Afterpay”.
 NWCH does not endorse or have any control over the credit approval process.